entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "Forey (1998, char.
+> - Clement *et al.* (2024): "Forey (1998, char.
 40) considered the presence of an anterodorsal excavation in the postorbital to be an apomorphic condition.
 As described in *Latimeria chalumnae*, this excavation receives a tough ligamentous connection with the posteriormost supraorbitals (Forey, 1998, p.
 98, fig. 4.1)."

 > - The coding of *Qujingodus* is ?.